GermanViter/geeSave/README.md

 ---

+## Troubleshooting

+- If `dpkg -i` fails because of missing dependencies, run `sudo apt-get install -f` to install them and finish the installation.
+- Make sure `rsync` and `tar` are installed and available in your PATH.
+- Check the log file (see `LOGS` variable in the script) for detailed error information.

+---

-## Notes and fixes to original README
+## Changes made to README

+- Replaced inconsistent project name (`FileSaveProject`) with `geeSave` where appropriate.
-- Fixed an unclosed code block in the prerequisites section.
+- Fixed typos and unclosed code blocks.
-- Corrected typos (e.g., "argument") and wording.
+- Added installation instructions for the .deb release (download + dpkg) and a note to fix dependencies with `sudo apt-get install -f`.
-- Clarified how the cleanup step works (example for keeping only N backups).
+- Clarified usage examples and the cleanup behavior.

-- Added concrete examples for running the script.
+---

+If you'd like, I can also:
+- Update the script to consistently print the installed command name after installation (useful when packaging), or
+- Update packaging metadata so the executable is installed to `/usr/local/bin/geeSave`.

+Tell me which branch to commit to and confirm (or edit) the commit message and I'll apply the change.